Side Hustles for Pet Lovers: How to Become a Dog Walker

 3. How to Find Dog-Walking Gigs

 Throughout New York City, there are hundreds of dog-walking, pet-sitting, and dog-boarding companies seeking help.
 However, you don’t necessarily have to work for an already established business.
-You can create a profile on SitterCity.com or Rover.com to connect with clients seeking local sitters and walkers.
-You’ll need pet care insurance from a legitimate company.
-It also helps to be CPR and first-aid certified, though this isn’t required.
+You can create a profile on SitterCity.com, Rover, or Wag! to connect with clients seeking local sitters and walkers.

 4. How to Determine Your Rates